treywelsh/roca/README.md

 - allow user to write it's own XML-RPC client based on an other HTTP client (Errors depends on request etc.)
 - more code reuse: for user delete and passwd have the same code (except RPC method and parameters).
 In addition, various resources have some identical or near identical methods (allocate, info, delete...)
+- look for another XML-RPC crate ?
+  `serde_xmlrpc` lack a bit of flexibility when a method return type may vary regarding it's success: a string type if it's an error, or an ID if it's successful In `parse_id_resp` method of the controller we need to call response_from_str twice
+- implement iterators traits for the templates